-Zoe spit a little bit of her drink, causing Ezekiel to frown and suddenly get up.
+Zoe spat a little bit of her drink, causing Ezekiel to frown and suddenly get up.
 He only wanted to help her but Andy quickly threw his drink on the floor.

-“Hey, sorry.
+“Sorry.
 Here, let me help.”
 It was the least she could do after Andy’s antics.
-Ezekiel raised an eyebrow but didn’t question her.

 Unfortunately, their drinks were in glass cups so when Ezekiel’s glass fell, it shattered in pieces.
-He was careful, but Zoe wasn’t thus she cut her finger without thinking.
+He was careful, but Zoe wasn’t thus she cut her finger in a shard without thinking.

 “You’re bleeding.”
 Ezekiel’s eyes widened and he grabbed her finger to inspect the wound.
 It was just a scratch but something got Ezekiel to gasp in amazement.
 “Uh, can blood be so dark?”

 She pulled her hand back quickly and covered it with a napkin.